data-analyst-praktikum/Projects/README.md

 ## Installation<a class="anchor" id="chapter6"></a>

 Projects were made on the Yandex.Praktikum online simulator.
 [Anaconda Installation](https://www.anaconda.com/distribution/) is necessary for using on a local machine.
 Each project is presented in three versions: Jupyter Notebook, webpage and pdf-file.
-Every project folder also has readme file.

 ## Support<a class="anchor" id="#chapter7"></a>